 Let’s face it, it’s not every day that you wake up and love the sound of birds chirping.
-Not every day you feel creative juices flowing in your blood along with your coffee.
+It’s not every day you feel creative juices flowing in your blood along with your coffee.
 Sometimes, you wake up and want to crawl right into bed and get lost in a sweet dream.
 But you know you have things to do and possibly people to see, so you have to motivate yourself.
 Some self-motivation could do you good.
-How do you self motivate?
+How do you self-motivate yourself?

 I have written on motivation before questioning if motivation really works.
 Please check it out.
 For now, let’s discuss how you can motivate yourself.